mayankpiplodiya/AI-Ml/task7/readme7.md

 4)Decision Boundary Visualization-

+a.
 Plotted decision boundaries for both kernels using 2D feature space to understand how SVM separates classes.

 5)Hyperparameter Tuning-